mrf345/FQM/README.md

 ### Setup:

 #### - Using installer.sh for Linux, MacOS:
+- Make sure to install and use **Python 3.7**
-- Execute the following commands in a terminal window
+- Execute the following commands in a terminal window:
 1. `chmod +x installer.sh`
 2. `./installer.sh --install`
 3. `./installer.sh --run`